Skip to main content

 - https://<YOUR-AUTH-PROVIDER>/.well-known/jwks.json

-See the rate-limit Traffic Policy action docs for more information.
+See the jwt-validation action docs and the Auth0 integration guide for more information.

 on_http_request: